joapuiib/mkdocs-data-plugin/docs/index.md

 # MkDocs Data Plugin

-__MkDocs Data Plugin__ is a plugin for [MkDocs](https://www.mkdocs.org/) that allows reading data from separate external markup files and use it in your Markdown pages.
+__MkDocs Data Plugin__ is a plugin for [MkDocs](https://www.mkdocs.org/) that allows reading data from markup files and use it in your Markdown pages.

 ## Overview
-When using this plugin, you can define data in YAML or JSON files in a separate directory and reference it in your Markdown pages.
+When using this plugin, you can define data in YAML or JSON files in a separate directory and reference them in your Markdown pages.

 ```txt
 root/